traefik/traefik/docs/content/middlewares/forwardauth.md

 #### `tls.caOptional`

-Policy used for the secured connection with TLS Client Authentication to the authentication server.
+The value of `tls.caOptional` defines which policy should be used for the secure connection with TLS Client Authentication to the authentication server.

-Requires `tls.ca` to be defined.
+!!! warning ""

-- `true`: VerifyClientCertIfGiven
+    If `tls.ca` is undefined, this option will be ignored, and no client certificate will be requested during the handshake.
+Any provided certificate will thus never be verified.

-- `false`: RequireAndVerifyClientCert
+When this option is set to `true`, a client certificate is requested during the handshake but is not required.
+If a certificate is sent, it is required to be valid.

-- if `tls.ca` is undefined NoClientCert
+When this option is set to `false`, a client certificate is requested during the handshake, and at least one valid certificate should be sent by the client.

 ```yaml tab="Docker"
 labels: